MWRobertson/TTRPGContent/TEMPLATE_NewNaturalDanger/README.md

 ### Files

-**ModalForm-NewNaturalDanger.json** This file contains the settings for the "New Natural Danger" Modal Form.
-This is the file that you would choose with the "Import" option in the "Manage Forms" page of Modal Forms.
+[ModalForm-NewNaturalDanger.json](/ModalForm-NewNaturalDanger.json) This file contains the settings for the "New Natural Danger" Modal Form.
+This is the file that you would choose with the "Import" option in the "Manage Forms" page of Modal Forms. <br>
 **ModalForm-NewNaturalDanger.md** This is the template file for "New Natural Danger."
-This file is placed in your Global Templates folder.
+This file is placed in your Global Templates folder. <br>
 **QuickAdd_NewNaturalDanger-Snippet.json** If you do not overwrite your entire *(Vault_Directory)*/.obsidian/plugins/quickadd/data.json file, you can copy and paste this portion of code into the "Choices" block to add a "NewNaturalDanger" quick add command.

-### Implementation
+### Installation

 1. In Obsidian, open your Command Palette and choose **Modal Form: Manage Forms**
 2. Click on the **Import Form** button